etopuz/twitter-bot-with-selenium/README.md

 - If you want to host this bot in any server.
 You need to change variable IS_RUNNING_ON_SERVER (in main.py) to True.
 - If you want to host local you need to automate with services of your operation system.
 - Logging in only one time is enough, then program saves cookies and use cookies for opening twitter.
 So twitter does not block account.
-- You are free to edit any part of code.

 ## Used External Libraries
 - urllib